-7. Maintain Strong Ties to Family, Friends, and Community.
+7. Maintain Strong Ties to Family, Friends and Community.

 As both studies and interviews show, healthy, loving relationships and a strong social network has emerged as another key to a long and healthy life.

 In the Harvard longitudinal study, study director Robert Waldinger said, “The surprising finding is that our relationships and how happy we are in our relationships has a powerful influence on our health.”
-Over the 80-year course of the study, researchers conclude that close relationships were an important part of happiness, which has been found to help protect against and delay the mental and physical decline that leads to death.
+Over the 80-year course of the study, researchers concluded that close relationships were an important part of happiness, which has been found to help protect against and delay the mental and physical decline that leads to death.